vittoriocandolo/rced/README.md

 2. Give it a name and set `http://localhost:8080` as "redirect uri"
 3. Copy the secret and put it as the value of the `rced_secret` global variable in the script
 4. Now check your email, the "APP ID" has been sent to you, put it as the value of the `rced_id` global variable
-5. Fill the two remaining global variables in the script with your reddit username and password and you are good to go.
+5. Fill the two remaining global variables with your reddit username and password and you are good to go.

 ## Discalimer